Skip to main content

 Project with branching enabled

-• Contribute to main: Contributors without this permission will be able to modify translations only within non-main branches.
+• Contribute to master: Contributors without this permission will be able to modify translations only within non-master branches.
 This permission will be automatically selected when any of the following permissions are granted:

 • Merge branches